© Highpointers Club

 © Highpointers Mercantile

-I've posted a selected list of summits and high points that I have visited, but many other fine walks are not represented on a summit list.
+Other fine walks are not represented on a list of summits and highpoints.
 Pockets of old growth forest5 provide a different sort of impressive walk.
 Waterfalls, ponds and lakes lure non-fishing types, too.
 Ridge lines promise views.
 Valleys and canyons offer a challenge in reverse.
 Abandoned roadways and railroad beds and the old towns and mines they lead to give a sense of history.
 Walking through national battlefield parks and Native American mound sites found en route to a hike enriches understanding of current society.
 All provide natural enjoyment, intellectual enrichment and renewal.
 Excerpts from a poem6 and a September sunrise on the horn that is Mt.
 Toll, CO say it all.

 Early Morning